DonSchenck/vaxmysql/README.md

 Even if you don't follow the activity associated with this repository, the code and instructions here can be a basis for your efforts to create a MariaDB instance in your Kubernetes or OpenShift cluster.

 ## Prerequisites
-The following prerequisites are necessary:
+The following **three** prerequisites are necessary:
 1. An account in [Developer Sandbox for Red Hat OpenShift](https://developers.redhat.com/developer-sandbox) (No problem; it's free).
 This is not actually *necessary*, since you can use this tutorial with any OpenShift cluster *as long as the Service Binding Operator is installed* (it's install in the Developer Sandbox).
 If you don't have access to a cluster with the Service Binding Operator, or just want to experiment on your own, the Developer Sandbox is perfect.
 1. The `oc` command-line tool for OpenShift.
 There are instructions later in this article for the installation of `oc`.
+2. The `kubectl` command-line tool for Kubernetes.
+There are instructions later in this article for the installation of `kubectl`.

 ## All Operating Systems Welcome
 You can use this activity regardless of whether your PC runs Windows, Linux, or macOS.